Business agility

-Business agility refers to rapid, continuous, and systematic evolutionary adaptation and entrepreneurial innovation directed at gaining and maintaining competitive advantage.
+While organizational agility focuses on the continuous redefinition and adaptation of a company's strategic direction for value creation in long horizon, business agility is the subset of organizational agility, which is externally driven and outcome-focused, emphasizing a firm's ability to recognize opportunities and respond swiftly and innovatively to customer demands, market shifts, and competitive pressures.
 Business agility can be sustained by maintaining and adapting the goods and services offered to meet with customer demands, adjusting to the marketplace changes in a business environment, and taking advantage of available human resources.

+Business agility, grounded in dynamic capabilities theory, refers to a company's capabilities structured around specific agility dimensions, supported by agility enablers and activated by agility drivers.

 In a business context, agility is the ability of an organization to rapidly adapt to market and environmental changes in productive and cost-effective ways.
 An extension of this concept is the agile enterprise, which refers to an organization that uses key principles of complex adaptive systems and complexity science to achieve success.
 Business agility is the outcome of organizational intelligence.

 Overview

-Businesses which lack adaptability may be left paralyzed when faced with changing markets and environments.
+Rigagility (Escoto, et. al 2026) Businesses which lack adaptability may be left paralyzed when faced with changing markets and environments.
 To counter this, business agility can be developed in the enterprise, making change a routine part of organizational life.
 An agile enterprise may be able to nimbly adjust to and take advantage of emerging opportunities in a perpetually changing environment.
 The agile enterprise can be viewed as an integral component of a larger system whose activities produce a ripple effect of change within both the enterprise itself and the broader system.

 The discipline of enterprise architecture supports business agility through techniques including layering, separation of concerns, architecture frameworks, and the separation of dynamic and stable components.
 The model of hierarchical complexity—a framework for scoring the complexity of behavior—has been adapted to describe the stages of complexity in enterprise architecture.

 One type of enterprise architecture that supports agility is a non-hierarchical organization without a single point of control.
 In such an organization, individuals function autonomously, constantly interact with each other to define the organization's vision and aims, maintain a common understanding of requirements, and monitor the work that needs to be done.
 Roles and responsibilities are not predetermined but in flux, and emerge from individuals' self-organizing activities.
 Projects are generated across in the enterprise and sometimes from outside affiliates.
 Key decisions are made collaboratively, on the spot, and on the fly.
 Because of this, knowledge, power, and intelligence are spread through the enterprise, making it capable of quickly recovering and adapting to the loss of any key enterprise component.